 The Free Application for Federal Student Aid (FAFSA) must be completed each year if you would like to apply for federal and state financial aid (grants, work study, and loans).
 Students and parents (dependent students) may complete the FAFSA online at www.fafsa.gov.

-The student and at least one parent (dependent students) whose information was used on the FAFSA should apply for a federal Personal Identification Number (PIN) at www.pin.ed.gov or while completing the FAFSA online.
-The federal PIN will serve as your signature on the FAFSA and will also allow you to make online corrections, if necessary.
+The student and at least one parent (dependent students) whose information was used on the FAFSA should apply for an FSA ID or while completing the FAFSA online.
+The FSA ID serves as your electronic signature on the FAFSA and allows you to make online corrections, if necessary.